 Beware confusing navigation

-Readers will generally access an annual report because they want to find something specific.
-Make it intuitive for them to track down what they are looking for.
+Readers will generally access an online annual report because they want to find something specific.
+Your UX design must make it intuitive for them to track down what they are looking for.
 Avoid the temptation to over-engineer.

 Compatibility is crucial